uditalias/propserver/README.md

 [![Travis](https://img.shields.io/travis/uditalias/propserver.svg?style=flat-square)](https://travis-ci.org/uditalias/propserver)

-## What is it good for
+## What is it good for?

 Sometimes you want to be notified on each frame about a property change so you can handle things in a more responsive way.
 Consider when you have an element on a page, and you want to check its `offsetTop` property so you know when the element is inside/outside the viewport.
-You can observe the element `offetTop` with propserver and be notified when it changes.
+You can observe the element's `offsetTop` with propserver and be notified when it changes.

 **This module should be used on the client side**